 Most products can be described in a couple of sentences or a paragraph, followed by bullet points where you can include all of the relevant specifications of your products that your buyers can scan through quickly.
 Make sure that when your buyers read your descriptions that they know exactly what they are buying.

 8. Create urgency

-Your objective is to generate sales, and get your clients to complete an action by pressing that buy button.
+Your objective is to generate sales and get your clients to complete an action by pressing that buy button.
 There are many ways that you can do this.
 One way is to create scarcity by saying how many more products are left, or by showcasing how long ago someone made a purchase of the same product that they are viewing.
-You can offer them more savings if they make a purchase within the day or the week.
+You can offer them more savings if they purchase within the day or the week.
 You can even offer them free shipping over a limited time.

 9. Improve your SEO

 Having SEO friendly product descriptions will be great for your store because it’s what helps customers find you.
 You can optimize your product descriptions by adding the right keywords to your texts.
 This will help you improve your ranking on search engines like Google.
 All you need to do is to perform some keyword searches to know exactly what people are searching for in your niche and to incorporate them into your product descriptions.
 This should help you show up on search engines and reach more consumers who want to buy your products.

 Back to you

 So there you go, we’ve given you all the tips to make a great product description that will help you connect with your buyers and help you make those sales!
 If you follow our suggestions, you will entice your readers instead of bore them, make more sales and not abandoned carts!